Vangelis (wrestler): Consejo Mundial de Lucha Libre (2007–2021)

 On January 14, 2014, Vangelis made his debut for New Japan Pro-Wrestling (NJPW), when he worked the NJPW and CMLL co-produced Fantastica Mania 2014 tour, which lasted until January 19.
 In March, Vangelis teamed up with tecnico wrestler Valiente for CMLL's annual Torneo Nacional de Parejas Increibles, or "National Incredible Teams tournament" where a rudo and a tecnico are forced to team up for a tag team tournament.
 The two lost to La Sombra and Último Guerrero in the opening round of the tournament.

 In June 2017, Vangelis became involved in a storyline feud with Los Ingobernables, especially Pierroth.
 It was initiated on June 2, when he turned on his tag team partners Negro Casas and Rey Bucanero to allow Los Ingobernables and Hechicero to win the match.
 Afterward, he asked to join Los Ingobernables, but was rejected and then beaten up.
 The following week, he attacked Pierroth during the Gran Alternativa tournament, hitting him with a bat in the shoulder.
 The attack was sold as injuring Pierroth so that he was eliminated from the tournament without actually losing.
 In subsequent months, Vangelis and Pierroth would face off on opposite sides in numerous matches as the storyline tension escalated.
 The feud ended in a Lucha de Apuestas ("bet match") between the two on July 14, in the semi-main event of the Universal Championship finals show.
 Vangelis lost the match two falls to one, and subsequently had all his hair shaved off as a result.
 In December 2017, he competed in that year's Leyenda de Azul ("Blue Legend") tournament, but was eliminated before the finals.

 Vangelis injured his right knee during a match on January 22, 2018, when he caught Valiente on a dive out of the ring.
 It was later revealed that he ruptured his patella tendon and required surgery to repair the injury.
 At the time, his recovery time was expected to be between six and nine months.
 In late 2020, Vangelis formed a new stable, Los Embajadores del Mal (The Ambassadors of Evil), alongside Okumura and Dark Magic.
 They made their first appearance on October 30, at Día de Muertos, in a loss to the team of Audaz, Espíritu Negro and Rey Cometa.
-He would left the promotion on September 7, 2021.
+He left the promotion on September 7, 2021.